Ara0n/pyscandl/README.md

 5) install `nodejs`
 6) you can now use the program

-**you can update it by running `python3 main.py -U` if you want to be on releases
-if you want to be on the latest commit just `git pull` from the root of the program folder**

 ### from release
 1) check if you have `python3.7` installed